TheShivramRambhatla/CLUPanel/README.md

 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT License](mit) file for details.